Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-1/object-properties.md

 All objects have properties.
 Parts have properties like color and transparency.
 At the same time, other object types have their unique properties.

 To change the color of a part, you need to be able to describe where to find it.
-If the part is in Workspace, use the keyword `workspace`.
+If the part is in Workspace, use the keyword `Class.Workspace|workspace`.
 Then use dot operators to state the desired part and access its properties.